pedrohcg/Blog-with-database/README.md

 # Blog-with-database
-Challenge of The Complete 2020 Web Development Bootcamp
+One of the challenges of The Complete 2020 Web Development Bootcamp